beecave-homelab/faster-whisper-rocm/README.md

   pdm install
   ```

-2. Override CTranslate2 with the ROCm wheel provided in `out/`:
+1. Override CTranslate2 with the ROCm wheel provided in `out`:

   ```bash
   # Installs the newest out/ctranslate2-*.whl into the active environment